dmorton714/CY_post_grad_data/README.md

 ## Recommended Project Order

+0. **MarkDown Notes**
+   This is a great cheat sheet to set your projects apart from the competition!
+Having a good looking notebook speaks volumes to your work.

 1. **production_pipeline**
    This project uses the Pokémon API to demonstrate how a data science project can evolve from a simple notebook into a structured set of Python scripts.
 It introduces concepts like modular code, file organization, and reproducibility.